dgrfps/valorant/readme.md

 # VALORANT
 **Undetected external** cheat using HSV color detection.
+**Does not need Arduino, just bind a fire alias on Valorant.**
-This will not mess with the addresses and memories of the game, it's 100% memory independent.
+This will not manipulate addresses and memories of the game, it's 100% memory independent so it's almost impossible to be detected.
+But you might be banned if reported by players.

 Customizable via menu.
 - Panic key is 'Del', press it to exit the cheat.